-U.S. data is likely quite comparable to the U.K. and some key points found here are listed below.
+Here’s a breakdown of the top causes of stress, as well as the common symptoms.
+U.S. data is likely quite comparable to the U.K. and some key points are listed below.

-At 9to5strength we can help you improve your Health, Nutrition and Sleep Quality.
-We hope this will have a positive impact on the other factors in your life.
+Of those listed, this website can help you improve your Health, Nutrition and Sleep Quality.
+I hope this will have a positive impact on the other factors in your life.

 1. Don’t Hit Snooze